BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/3-Technology-principles/Optical_imaging.rst

 Fluorescence imaging
 ********************
-Fluorescence imaging relies on the use of fluorophores—synthetic dyes, nanoparticles, or genetically encoded fluorescent proteins—which are molecules capable of emitting light upon the absorption of photons at specific excitation wavelengths.
+Fluorescence imaging relies on the use of fluorophores (synthetic dyes, nanoparticles, or genetically encoded fluorescent proteins) which are molecules capable of emitting light upon the absorption of photons at specific excitation wavelengths.
 These fluorophores absorb light at a defined excitation wavelength and subsequently emit light at a longer wavelength due to energy dissipation.